Tenacious D: Formation and early years

+Rise to popularity

-The band's first ever on-stage appearance was at Highland Grounds in Los Angeles, a coffee shop, where they performed as The Axe Lords Featuring Gorgazon's Mischief, though the production was technically part of an Actor's Gang variety event.
-Notably in the audience was Harry Shearer, best known for his role as Derek Smalls in Spinal Tap and as the voice of Principal Skinner on The Simpsons.
+The band's first on-stage appearance was at Highland Grounds in Los Angeles, a coffee shop, where they performed as The Axe Lords Featuring Gorgazon's Mischief, though the production was technically part of a variety event for the Actor's Gang.
+In the audience was the actor and comedian Harry Shearer.

-The band's first performance at an actual music event was a short appearance at Al's Bar in the summer of 1994; the band performed the live debut of "Tribute", still their only song at the time, and the duo also gave the audience the chance to vote for their name.
-Black and Gass gave them the choice between "Pets or Meat", "Balboa's Biblical Theater" and "The Axe Lords Featuring Gorgazon's Mischief" (Gass' personal favorite).
-"Tenacious D"—a basketball term used by commentators to describe robust defensive positioning in basketball — did not get the majority of votes, however, but according to Black "we forced it through".
-The venue had become a hotbed for upcoming bands, so much so that in attendance was David Cross, who invited Black and Gass to open for the live version of Mr Show.
-Black would later be cast on the actual television series itself in 1995.
+The band's first performance at an actual music event was a short appearance at Al's Bar in 1994, opening for The Abe Lincoln Story.
+They performed "Tribute", still their only song at the time, and asked the audience to vote for their name.
+Black and Gass gave them the choice between Pets or Meat, Balboa's Biblical Theater and the Axe Lords Featuring Gorgazon's Mischief (Gass's favorite).
+"Tenacious D"—a basketball term used by commentators to describe robust defensive positioning in basketball — did not get the majority of votes, but according to Black "we forced it through".
+The venue had become a hotbed for upcoming bands, so much so that in attendance was David Cross, who invited Black and Gass to open for the live version of Mr. Show.
+Black was cast on Mr. Show in 1995.

-The band would continue to generate momentum on the Los Angeles music scene, notably performing headline shows at Al's Bar, Pedro's, Largo and The Actors' Gang studio.
+Tenacious D continued to generate momentum on the Los Angeles music scene, notably performing headline shows at Al's Bar, Pedro's, Largo and The Actors' Gang studio.
 Maynard James Keenan, lead vocalist of the band Tool, had also met Cross on the Los Angeles scene, and therefore had also become involved in Mr. Show.
 Keenan invited Black and Gass to support three Californian Tool concerts in December 1995.
 Tool was the first large act that Tenacious D were a support act for.
 Black had previously attended UCLA with director Jason Bloom; therefore, when Bloom was made the director of 1996's Bio-Dome, Black and Gass were invited to perform a short song in the film.
 The two wrote the song "5 Needs", and this was their first on-screen appearance as Tenacious D.

 In 1997, Tenacious D had become a popular act on the Los Angeles music scene and would perform residencies at The Viper Room.
 Pete Stahl, the vocalist of the band Scream, worked at The Viper Room at the time and became a fan of Black and Gass.
-Stahl invited friend Dave Grohl to come and visit The Viper Room to see Tenacious D, though Grohl initially didn't want to go.
+Stahl invited friend Dave Grohl to come and visit The Viper Room to see Tenacious D, though Grohl initially did not want to go.
 Grohl changed his stance and went to see the band perform a couple of weeks later and thoroughly enjoyed it.
 This would start a relationship between Grohl, Black and Gass.